SeaSharpe/Design/ThreatModel.md

 **Description:** This service allows customers to purchase and review games, create wish lists and track game-related events.

-**Assumptions:** We assume that it is in Stripes interests to provide a stable, secure service with minimal downtime.
+**Assumptions:** We assume that it is in Stripe's interests to provide a stable, secure service with minimal downtime.

 **External Dependencies:** Stripe's Credit Card Payment Service